CQCL/hugr/specification/hugr.md

 This is the general subgraph-replacement method.

-A _partial hugr_ is is a graph $G$ having the same node and edge types as a hugr and satisfying all the same local constraints except that it may be missing edges.
+A _partial hugr_ is a graph formed by a subset of nodes of a valid hugr together with a subset of their adjoining edges.
+It must not include a `Module` node.

-In particular:
+Informally, a partial hugr is is a graph $G$ having the same node and edge types as a hugr and satisfying all the same local constraints except that it may be missing edges.

-  - it has no root node (the set of nodes without a parent is denoted $\mathrm{top}(G)$ );
+Given a partial hugr $G$, let

-  - it may have empty container nodes (the set of these is denoted $\mathrm{bot}(G)$ ).
+  - $\mathrm{top}(G)$ be the set of nodes in $G$ without an incoming hierarchy edge;

-A partial hugr describes a set of nodes and well-formed edges between them that potentially forms a subgraph of a hugr.
+  - $\mathrm{bot}(G)$ be the set of container nodes in $G$ without an outgoing hierarchy edge.

 Given a set $S$ of nodes in a hugr, let $S^\*$ be the set of all nodes descended from nodes in $S$ (i.e. reachable from $S$ by following hierarchy edges),